 12. Attend A Show At The Historic California Theatre

-Today, the theatre plays host to a range of different performances, from ballets and plays to orchestras.
+Today, the theatre plays host various performances, from ballets and plays to orchestras.
 It’s a stunning place inside and out, with an interior that oozes 1920s Hollywood glam.

-I got a chance to see the San Jose Symphony perform here, and it was an incredible experience.
-The acoustics are next-level, and I’d definitely recommend catching a show if you can.
+I saw the San Jose Symphony perform here, and it was an incredible experience.
+The acoustics are next-level, and I’d recommend catching a show if possible.
 It’s one of those things to do in San Jose that will give you a real sense of the city.